euphorie/osha.oiradoc/docs/manuals/editor2.rst

 *Exception*: the change in wording changes the meaning of a risk statement or similar in such a way that a previous risk assessment is no longer valid.

 For such non-critical changes, it is safe to do the changes in place, so that the URL of the OiRA tool will stay the same.
 More details below under “Option 1”.

+Also - as described under :ref:`OiRA tool feature "integrated action plan" <integrated-action-plan>`. the feature "integrated action plan" can be turned on or off for existing tools.
+Even if data was collected as your users are already working on that tool, the data does not get lost.

 --------------------------------------